Chris Cuomo: Termination fallout

 On December 6, 2021, Cuomo announced he would be leaving his program on SiriusXM.

 On the same day, it was reported that Cuomo threatened to file a lawsuit against CNN to recover the $18 million of his remaining contract because network president Jeff Zucker understood the details of Cuomo's involvement with his brother's defense.
-Zucker has denied this was the case, and subsequently claimed in a virtual meeting with employees that he had reprimanded Cuomo in May, and that "Chris had gone further than he had told me and told other members of our senior executive team."
+Zucker has denied this was the case, and subsequently claimed in a virtual meeting with employees that he had reprimanded Cuomo in May, and that "Chris had gone further than he had told me and told other members of our senior executive team".

 On December 7, 2021, HarperCollins announced they would not be going forward in publishing Cuomo's book, originally titled Deep Denial in the fall of 2022.
-The book was to be an analysis of the COVID-19 pandemic and the presidency of Donald Trump.
+The book was to be an analysis of the COVID-19 pandemic and the first presidency of Donald Trump.

-On March 16, 2022, Cuomo filed a Demand for Arbitration claiming $125 million in damages against Turner Services and CNN America.
+On March 16, 2022, Cuomo filed a demand for arbitration claiming $125 million in damages against Turner Services and CNN America.
 The filing claimed Cuomo's "journalistic integrity" was "unjustifiably smeared", making the chance to find similar work impossible.
 He was looking to recover his remaining salary and future wages forfeited for his reputation being damaged.

 NewsNation

 On July 26, 2022, during an interview with Dan Abrams on NewsNation, Cuomo announced that he would be hosting a new primetime program on the Nexstar Media Group-owned channel later that year.

 The new series, Cuomo, premiered on October 3, 2022.
-During the premiere, Cuomo stated that he had "learned lessons good and bad" since his firing from CNN, and that his new show would not be "typical", and would (as with the remainder of NewsNation's programming) aim to be more neutral and less partisan in its commentary and content, arguing that "extremes are not America’s majority", and that "In politics what you ignore you often empower.
+During the premiere, Cuomo stated that he had "learned lessons good and bad" since his firing from CNN, and that his new show would not be "typical", and would (as with the remainder of NewsNation's programming) aim to be more neutral and less partisan in its commentary and content, arguing that "extremes are not America's majority", and that "In politics what you ignore you often empower.
 And the right has made a mistake in its silence for too long.
 Our election was not stolen.
 Your Republican leaders know this."

-Among the interviews Cuomo gave in his first month with NewsNation included Kanye West, with whom Cuomo clashed over his recent antisemitic comments.
+Among the interviews Cuomo gave in his first month with NewsNation included Kanye West, with whom Cuomo clashed over West's recent antisemitic comments.

+Podcast

+Cuomo began a podcast, The Chris Cuomo Project, on July 21, 2022.